xeyler/joinlater/README.md

 ![Cinnamon](/img/Cinnamon.png)

-Largely the same as the previous example...ELABORATE
+Largely the same as the previous example.
+You'll also need to add a user key password, but just like with KDE it doesn't matter.
+You may get an alert that says "Unencrypted private keys are insecure" but you can ignore it.

 ## Arch-based distros